 According to the Centers for Disease Control and Prevention (CDC), there were 12,200 home health agencies in 2016, with 4.5 million receiving care in 2015.
 Home health care encompasses the services that health care professionals are able to administer to a patient in their own home for an illness or an injury.
 It may be more affordable, comforting, and personal to have a loved one be treated in their own home.
 However, it could also result in tragic consequences.
 Home health care accidents occur from time to time, whether it be through negligence, malpractice, and other types of mistreatment.

-At Agruss Law Firm, LLC, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
+At Mike Agruss Law, we have helped thousands of clients to seek justice and compensation for personal injuries, and you won’t owe us a penny for our services unless we win your case.
 If you or a loved one has been injured due to a home health care accident, contact our office today for a free consultation.

 Types of Home Health Care Accidents